mightbeire/zoom-live-giveaway-system/README.md

+> **Implementation status:** The architecture, workflows, database schema and demo are complete.
+The system has not been tested with Anthony’s live Zoom credentials.
+Production deployment requires credential connection and a private rehearsal.
 # Zoom Live Giveaway

 This project makes sure that only registered people who are still present in a Zoom livestream can enter a giveaway.